 - Additional Campfire rooms will not include everyone in the project by default when they are created.
 Folks will have to choose to follow the Campfire, or be @mentioned in it in order to be notified about updates in it.

 - Message categories are unique to each Message Board section.
 Additional Message Boards will include the categories that are configured in Adminland, but these can be edited from the project's

 Removing multiple tools

 If you've set up multiple tools, you can remove them when you no longer need them.
 Be sure the tool is completely empty — if you had set up another To-Do tool, delete all the lists in that tool first.

 When you’re ready for other people to join the project so you can work together, hit the

-Invite people to the project button at the top of the page.
+Add some people button at the top of the page.
+If you've made the project All-Access, just send the URL of the project to your team member, and once they click it, they'll automatically be added.
 Read more about adding people to a project.

 ... toward the upper right corner to update the project’s name or description, change what tools are visible, or archive/delete it.
 We’ve got a couple of Developers’ Tools included there too.

 Tip: If you'd like to assign a team or project lead, include that info in your project description.
 It will show up on that project's page, and on the project card.

 Folks can close comments in content they created themselves, and account admins can close comments on anything in the account.